5 Toys that Promote Emotional Development in Children

-In light of the COVID-19 pandemic and its various challenges, there has been a rise in demand for toys that help children make sense of their emotions.
+In the aftermath of the COVID-19 pandemic and its various challenges, there has been a rise in demand for toys that help children make sense of their emotions.
 Toys that soothe, comfort, and contribute to child emotional development are important, now more than ever.

 Below are our top 5 emotional development toys.
 These toys should help your children understand and express how they are feeling, while providing comfort and relieving stress at the same time.